Winner of the Janet Heidinger Kafka Prize for the Best Book of Fiction by an American Woman Published in 2007

 Amazon Barnes & Noble IndieBound Powell’s

 Elliot Barrow is a man of ideals.
 The founder of Ponderosa Academy, a school for Native American kids, he is held up as a paragon of liberal white virtue.
 But when he is critically injured in a horrific fire, his family, colleagues, and friends unravel the catastrophe at the heart of his life.

-Set Me Free is full of those who love Elliot: Amelia, his sixteen-year-old daughter, who has never imagined the violent, tragic truth behind the legacy of her dead mother; Helen, Elliot’s first wife, visiting the academy to direct a production of The Tempest; and Cal, Elliot’s closest friend and bitterest rival.
+Set Me Free is full of those who love Elliot: Amelia, his sixteen-year-old daughter, who has never imagined the violent, tragic truth behind the legacy of her dead mother; Helen, Elliot’s ex-wife, visiting the academy to direct a production of The Tempest; and Cal, Elliot’s closest friend and bitterest rival.
 Then there is the matter of Willa Llewelyn, hurtling across the country in a wheezing Volvo.
 She has never heard of Ponderosa Academy or Elliot Barrow.
 But she is vital to the great, beguiling mystery haunting Amelia, Helen, and Cal.

 “[Beverly-Whittemore’s] strength as an imaginative writer is evident in her commitment to her own formula and quirky style of writing.
 Set Me Free is a sensitive story in which the characters find their identities in places where they always felt out of place.”

 “[T]he allusions to Shakespeare and shifts in time and perspective make for an intriguing read.”